pbrookes/aws-for-idiots/_docs/Getting Started/Getting Started.md

 ## An Amazon Account

 Assuming you already have an Amazon account for shopping, you can use that.
 The AWS account will also be linked to your credit card (or other payment method).

+## Software

+The good news is that you can do almost everything in AWS via a modern web browser.
+However I do recommend a good text editor; I personally use [Notepad ++](https://notepad-plus-plus.org).